bSharpCb/eabj-gaps/readme.md

 - npm run update: scrapes clues and updates db
 - npm run tca: queries db for 5 random categories and writes to J-app/public/lib/clues.json

-# Future updates:
-- user logins, allowing for users to maintain their own regex and daily boards
-- ability to update your own regex
-- tracking progress (improvement in categories, gameboard history)